Skip to main content

 How many parking spaces will be provided?

-This will be determined according to policy and through the master planning process.
+This has been determined according to policy and through the master planning process.
 The proposals will provide policy compliant levels of parking for the site, taking into account the parking standards of Welwyn Hatfield Council.
 This will be agreed ahead of the determination of the application at planning committee.
 As part of our active travel planning for the development, we will be examining measures such as a car club on site.

 What transport links are there to the site?